MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/f-business-continuity-and-disaster-recovery.md

   - Maintained engineering DevOps capabilities.

-- Key Vault DR for application keys, certificates, and secrets.
+- Key Vault dr for application keys, certificates, and secrets.

-**Design Recommendations:**
+**Design recommendations:**

-- Employ Azure Site Recovery for Azure to Azure Virtual Machine DR scenarios to replicate workloads across regions.
+- Employ Azure Site Recovery for Azure to Azure virtual machine dr scenarios to replicate workloads across regions.

-  - ASR provides built-in platform capabilities for VM workloads to meet low RPO/RTO requirements through real-time replication and recovery automation.
+  - Asr provides built-in platform capabilities for VM workloads to meet low RPO/RTO requirements through real-time replication and recovery automation.
 Additionally, the service provides the ability to run recovery drills without affecting the workloads in production.

-- Utilize native PaaS service DR capabilities.
+- Utilize native PaaS service dr capabilities.

   - The built-in features provide an easy solution to the complex task of building replication and failover into a workload architecture, simplifying both design and deployment automation.
 An organization that has defined a standard for the services they use can also audit and enforce the service configuration through Azure Policy.

-- use Azure native backup capabilities.
+- Use Azure native backup capabilities.

   - Azure Backup, and PaaS native backup features, remove the need for managing third-party backup software and infrastructure.
 As with other native features, backup configurations can be set, audited, and enforced with Azure Policy, ensuring services remain compliant with organizational requirements.